microsoft/responsible-ai-toolbox-genbit/README.md

 - **bias_conditional_ratio**: log( male_cond_prob/female_cond_prob ) the more positive the value, the more biased the word is towards being associated with male gendered word, the more negative the value the more biased the word is towards being associated with female gendered.
 Each value is `log( p(w|M) / p(w|F) )`.
 A value of zero means that the probability of this word co-occurring with words in the female list is equal to the probability of co-occurring with words in the male list (positive indicates more likely co-occurrence with male words; negative indicates more likely co-occurrence with female words).
 - **non_binary_bias_conditional_ratio**: log( (male_cond_prob+female_cond_prob) / non_binary_cond_prob ) the more positive the value, the more biased the word is towards being associated with binary gendered words; the more negative the value the more biased the word is towards being associated with a non-binary gendered word.
 A value of zero means the word has no gender bias associated with it.

-### Metric Scores, Benchmarking and Analysis
+## Metric Scores, Benchmarking and Interpretation
+---

 A detailed benchmarking was conducted to evaluate Genbit's performance across different samples and bias condiction in the corpora/datasets.

-The score interpretation depends on two key factor,
+The score interpretation depends on two key factors,

 a) The percentage of male or female gendered definition words